AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

 * If used with a **[!UICONTROL Starts with]** flow, only the first occurrence that matches the start criteria is included.
 * If used with an **[!UICONTROL Ends with]** flow, only the last occurrence that matches the end criteria will be included.
 * The series used differs based on the container.
 If using the **[!UICONTROL Visit]** container, the series of hits will be the session.
 If using the **[!UICONTROL Visitor]** container, the series of hits will be all the hits for a given user in the provided date range.
-* The **[!UICONTROL Limit to first/last occurrence]** option can be configured in the advanced settings when using a Metric or Dimension Item in the “Starts with” or “Ends with” fields.
+* The **[!UICONTROL Limit to first/last occurrence]** option can be configured in the advanced settings when using a Metric or Dimension Item in the "Starts with" or "Ends with" fields.

 Example series of hits: